denten-books/plain-text/5-chapter.md

 externalizing take place?
 Beckett's play unfolds by the logic of media being.
 Krapp's library constitutes a literature and an archive of sorts, but unlike other literary structures, his documents imply the self as both subject and audience of communication.
-To put it plainly: Krapp is talking to himself.
+To put it plainly: Krapp is talking to himself, in the archive.

 [^ln5-james-recur]: See for example @james_principles_1890, 234: "Every
 brain-state is partly determined by the nature of its entire past succession.